Devil or Angel

-My tired 40 year-old eyes stared back at me from the bathroom mirror.
-I turned on the tap, bent over the sink, and splashed cold water in my face.
-Now tempered with the harshness of real life, I remembered my enthusiasm in graduate school.
+My tired 40-year-old eyes stared back at me from the bathroom mirror.
+I turned on the tap, bent over the sink, and splashed cold water on my face.
+I remembered my enthusiasm in graduate school––now, tempered with the harshness of real life.
 Oh, well.
-One more splash, and I began going through the motions of dressing and getting to the car.
+One more splash and I began going through the motions of dressing and getting to the car.
 I drove on automatic-pilot, dazed.

-I turned left on South Roman Street where the school sat, a symbol of hope during its early years.
-The large entrance, perched above two wide sets of concrete steps, spoke of respect for education and expectations for the young adults who entered.
-Today, its edifice, darkened from years of neglect, its chained and padlocked doors, and its shattered glass panes epitomized the despair which haunted the city.
+I turned left on South Roman Street, where the school sat, a symbol of hope during its early years.
+The large entrance, perched above two broad sets of concrete steps, spoke of respect for education and expectations for students.
+Today, its edifice, darkened from years of neglect.
+Its chained and padlocked doors and its shattered glass panes epitomized the despair which haunted the city.

-Searching for a parking spot along a side road, I negotiated the rubbery smelling, discarded tires which buried the sidewalks and lined both sides of the pavement.
+Searching for a parking spot along a side road, I negotiated the smelly, discarded tires which buried the sidewalks and lined both sides of the pavement.
 I stepped out of my car and into the first donut-shaped ring, followed by another--one-by-one--until I made my way into the street.

 My heart pounded, and my jaw tightened as I approached the entrance.
 I seethed at this surreal, Catch 22 world.
-Horrified at the ever more brazen behavior of the criminal element, my stomach churned, and I wanted to scream at someone.
+Horrified at the ever more brazen behavior of the criminal element, I wanted to scream at someone.
 Anyone.
-Dealing out their own special brand of justice, boldly and with no shame or remorse, these youngsters roamed town, virtually unchecked.
-Yet, still being children themselves, they survived as best they could--products of their inherited circumstances.
+Dealing out their unique brand of justice, boldly and with no shame or remorse, these youngsters roamed the town, virtually unchecked.
+Still children themselves, they survived as best they could.

 A combination of social workers, clergy, and other volunteers gathered in the library.
 The sound of the low, respectful murmurs reminded me of a funeral home.
 Soon, Principal Roy Vincent rose to address us, giving a recount of the details.
 "An intruder fired a volley of bullets into the chest of Devon Masters, a sophomore, killing him.
 His friend, Ashley Myers, who stood next to him, took a stray bullet in her leg.
 She is recovering in the Charity Hospital."

-Vincent continued with an urgent plea for understanding about security.
+Vincent continued with an urgent plea for understanding the challenge of maintaining security on campus.
 Trespassers came and went as they pleased.
 They vandalized the chain-linked fences, tearing gaping holes in them.
 Once repaired, the villains tore new breaches to regain access.
 Even with paid police officers on duty, safety still posed a challenge.

 Each of us was assigned a group to debrief.
-Acquainted with the school's staff, I and two other workers left for the classroom where the teachers assembled.
-The lump in my throat made me wonder if I’d be able to speak.
+Acquainted with the school's staff, two other workers and I left for the classroom where the teachers assembled.
+The lump in my throat made me wonder if I'd be able to speak.
 Once I arrived, I scrutinized the familiar faces.
-Some spoke with tight lips in hushed utterances; others stared with empty eyes; and still others paced in the back of the room.
+Some spoke with tight lips in hushed utterances; others stared with empty eyes; and still, others paced the back of the room.

 I took my place at the front, introduced my co-workers, and extended my condolences.
 The tension in the room gave me pause.
 Something seemed different about this shooting.
 After I gave a summary of the occurrence, I soon learned another concern weighed on their minds.
 Loud voices from around the room expressed warranted fear.